lambda-andrew/React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side:
+Javscript can manage data w/in an application in memory.
+This is convenient b/c now the browser has what it needs in memory to render pages.
+It does not have to make a request to the server.
+If more data is needed, an API request can receive JSON data which is easy to extract and display.
+A whole page does not need to be sent back from the server.

+Server-side:
+A user goes to a website and the website requests data from a server for that site.
+The server returns an HTML doc, image, video, etc., to the browser to be displayed.
+The server has to compile all that information then send it off to the user to view.
+The browser has to refresh the page in order to display the content.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post => Create
+Get => Read
+Put => Update
+Delete => Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+1. FetchAPI
+2. Axios
+3. JQuery

 ## Project Set Up